-Remotely-sensed normalized water-leaving radiation at 555-nm wavelength (nLw555; greenyellow band) was used to discriminate and contour freshwater plumes.
+Remotely sensed normalized water-leaving radiation at 555-nm wavelength (nLw555; green-yellow band) was used to discriminate and contour freshwater plumes.
 Otero and Siegel (2004) showed that nLw555 is better correlated with the concentration of suspended sediments in near-surface waters than other wavelengths and, hence, is a good proxy for the water discharged from river mouths after rainstorms.
-The nLw555 values were derived from SeaWiFS (McClain et al. 2004) data collected between October 6 (Julian Day 279) 1997 and June 26 (Julian Day 177) 2003.
-High-resolution (1.1-km) SeaWiFS Level 1A data were obtained from NASA's Goddard Space Flight Center Distributed Active Archive Center (GSFC DAAC; Acker et al. 2002) and processed using SeaDAS software (Version 4.3).
+The nLw555 values were derived from SeaWiFS (McClain et al., 2004) data collected between October 6 (Julian Day 279) 1997 and June 26 (Julian Day 177) 2003.
+High-resolution (1.1-km) SeaWiFS Level 1A data were obtained from National Aeronautics and Space Administration Goddard Space Flight Center Distributed Active Archive Center (NASA GSFC DAAC) (Acker et al., 2002) and processed using SeaDAS software (Version 4.3).
 To calculate nLw555 normalized water-leaving radiances (Level 2 data), near-coincident NCEP meteorological and EPTOMS and TOVS ozone data files were obtained from GSFC DAAC and applied to corresponding SeaWiFS Level 1A data.
 We used the standard SeaDAS algorithm with the "land", "cloud", and "stray light" flags among others applied as masks.

-In each of the four study regions (Figure 1), nLw555 pixel values from each SeaWiFS scene were interpolated on a regular grid of spatial resolution 0.01°x0.01° (about 1 km).
-Missing data (MD) values were applied to the grid nodes located >2 km from the nearest non-missing pixel.
+In each of the four study regions (Fig. 1), nLw555 pixel values from each SeaWiFS scene were interpolated on a regular grid of spatial resolution $0.01^{\circ} \times 0.01^{\circ}$ (about 1 km).
+"Missing data" (MD) values were applied to the grid nodes located >2 km from the nearest "non-missing" pixel.
 The resulting images were visually analyzed to select the grids where clouds did not cover the coastal zone and the pattern of the freshwater plume was visible.
 Nevertheless, some of the selected images were partly covered by clouds.
-A stripe between the coast and the ocean also often contained MD because of the "stray light" mask effect.
+A stripe between the coast and the ocean also often contained MD because of "stray light" mask effect.
 To quantitatively estimate the plume area at these images, we filled the ocean zones containing MD (i.e., covered by clouds) with interpolated nLw555 values.
-The grid nodes containing MD and located near the nodes with non-missing data (NMD) were replaced with the interpolated nLw555 values obtained by averaging the surrounding grid nodes using a 3x3 Gaussian filter.
-Each step of this operation added NMD at the edge between the NMD and MD, areas covered by clouds.
-This operation was repeated until all grid nodes in the ocean zone were filled with NMD.
+The grid nodes containing MD and located near the nodes with "non-missing" data were replaced with the interpolated nLw555 values obtained by averaging the surrounding grid nodes using a $3 \times 3$ Gaussian filter.
+Each step of this operation added "non-missing" data at the edge between the "non-missing" and MD (covered by clouds) areas.
+This operation was repeated until all grid nodes in the ocean zone were filled with "non-missing" data.
 Land masks were applied to the grids to remove (i.e., replace by MD) the data unintentionally interpolated over the land.
 This iterative process was visually controlled to avoid a substantial distortion of plume contour; if this happened, the image was removed from the analysis.